dansmyers/Simulation/Sprint-2-Probability/README.md

 1. The probability mass function (pmf) of a discrete distribution.

+2. Using the sample space of a random variable to reason about the probabilities of events.

-2. Calculating the expected value, variance, and coefficient of variation of a discrete distribution.
+3. Calculating the expected value, variance, and coefficient of variation of a discrete distribution.

-3. Conditional probability and the concept of independent events.
+4. Conditional probability and the concept of independent events.

-4. Bayes' Rule and how to use it to calculate conditional probabilities.
+5. Bayes' Rule and how to use it to calculate conditional probabilities.

 ## Deliverables